helioole/PAD/README.md

       "message": "Registration successful"
     }

 User Login - Authenticates a user and provides a token.
+This is the second endpoint as it generates a token needed for all other endpoints.

     Endpoint: POST /api/users/login
     Request Body:json